Stratio/stratio-metabase/k8s/keos/README.md

-The hostname and path used to expose Discovery are define by the [Ingress descriptor](./rocket-ingress.yml) The default Rocket URL is http://public.whiskey.kubernetes.stratio.com/discovery/ Add public.whiskey.kubernetes.stratio.com to /etc/hosts, using the address returned by the 'kubectl get nodes -o wide' command in nodes with role NONE.
+The hostname and path used to expose Discovery are define by the [Ingress descriptor](./rocket-ingress.yml) The default Rocket URL is http://public.whiskey.kubernetes.stratio.com/discovery/ You must define inside your /etc/hosts a resolution for the address "public.whiskey.kubernetes.stratio.com".
+Execute 'kubectl get nodes -o wide' and map the above-said address to the INTERNAL-IP of any of the returned nodes whose role is NONE.

 ```shell
 kubectl apply -f discovery-ingress.yaml